St. Swithin's Day (comics): Plot

 St.Swithin's Day tells the story of an alienated British teenager in the 1980s and in particular, Margaret Thatcher's time as British Prime Minister (her time as Prime Minister lasted for 11 years, including the entire 1980s).

-We first meet the lead character, a teenager (who is not given a name in the story) shoplifting a copy of Catcher in the Rye from a London bookshop.
+The lead character, a teenager (who is not given a name in the story) is first seen shoplifting a copy of The Catcher in the Rye from a London bookshop.
 He says, "I hate the rain.
 Everything bad happens in the rain."
 His reason for stealing the book is not clear beyond him saying they can find it in his pocket "when this is all over".

-During the course of the story we find out that the teenager is from an unnamed northern British town or city, stealing his housemates' unemployment benefits to come to London to assassinate Margaret Thatcher while she makes a public appearance at a technical college.
-We see he has a gun to shoot her and she is due to appear on July 15, which is Saint Swithin's Day, hence the title of the comic.
+During the course of the story, it is revealed that the teenager is from an unnamed northern British town or city, stealing his housemates' unemployment benefits to come to London to assassinate Margaret Thatcher while she makes a public appearance at a technical college on July 15, Saint Swithin's Day.

 Much of the strip is made up of the teenager preparing himself to assassinate Thatcher and exploring his own teenage angst.
 The final chapter starts with the teenager waiting for Thatcher after writing "neurotic boy outsider" on his forehead.

-It is raining on the day and the teenager manages to get near to Thatcher and starts to pull out what the reader thinks is the previously seen gun.
-However we see it is actually his hand and as he points his hand at Thatcher he says "bang" shortly before her bodyguards leap upon him and begin beating him.
+He does not pull out a gun; nonetheless, him pretending to shoot Thatcher causes her bodyguards to attack him.
 While being beaten the teenager thinks, "it was worth it just to see her scared".
 The last scenes are of the teenager traveling on a train on a sunny day and his final lines are "I don't care if it rains.
 I really don't care at all."